kyleRhess/kyleRhess/README.md

 _A random quote_
 ___
-***Functional programming is like describing your problem to a mathematician.
-Imperative programming is like giving instructions to an idiot.
+***A guideline in the process of stepwise refinement should be the principle to decompose decisions as much as possible, to untangle aspects which are only seemingly interdependent, and to defer those decisions which concern details of representation as long as possible.
--- arcus, #scheme on Freenode***
+-- Niklaus Wirth***
 ___
-##### Updated on: 12/05/2021, 18:18:50
+##### Updated on: 12/07/2021, 18:24:57
 ###### Quotes from [erickedji](https://gist.github.com/erickedji/68802)